The Best Editor-Tested Duvet Covers You Can Buy Now

 Specifications:

-• Available in 2 sizes and 2 patterns
+• Available in 4 colors and 2 sizes

 The Company Essentials Organic Cotton Percale Duvet Cover not only offers a high-quality and organic cotton option for bedding, but it’s also on the more affordable end.
 This 200-thread count duvet cover boasts a button closure and features four interior ties to hold your duvet in place.
 It’s also lightweight enough to keep you comfortable in any weather.
 “It is hot upstairs in my house, so this duvet cover is a dream,” says AT contributor Savannah.
 “It keeps us cool at night and has a lightweight feel that perfectly accompanies my heavy duvet insert.”
 It comes in six different colors, and Savannah says her bright white shade “never faded after a wash.
 It has held up very well.”